tnebooks/12th-chemistry/content.en/hydroxy-compounds-and-ethers/iupac-nomenclature/index.md

 Glycerylpalmitate (a

-**D**
+**D** -->

 **Evaluate Yourself?** 1\.
-Suggest a suitable carbonyl compound for the preparation of pent-2-en-1-ol using
+Suggest a suitable carbonyl compound for the preparation of pent-2-en-1-ol using LiAlH<sub>4</sub> .

-LiAlH4 .

-2\.
-2-methylpropene H SO /H O2 4 2 → ?
+2. $\ce{ 2-methylpropene ->[{H2SO4/H2O}] }$

 3. How will you prepare the following using Grignard reagent.

 i) t-butyl alcohol ii) allyl alcohol

-**Methods to differentiate primary, secondary and tertiary alcohols.** The following tests are used to distinguish between 1 , 2 and 3° ° ° alcohols.
+**Methods to differentiate primary, secondary and tertiary alcohols.** The following tests are used to distinguish between 1° , 2° and 3°  alcohols.

 **a) Lucas test:** When alcohols are treated with Lucas agent (a mixture of concentrated HCl and anhydrous

-ZnCl2 ) at room temperature, tertiary alcohols react immediately to form a turbidity due to the formation of alkyl chloride which is insoluble in the medium.
+ZnCl<sub>2</sub> ) at room temperature, tertiary alcohols react immediately to form a turbidity due to the formation of alkyl chloride which is insoluble in the medium.
 Secondary alcohols react within 10 minutes to form a turbidity of alkyl chloride where primary alcohols do not react at room temperature.

-XII U11-Hydroxy compounds.indd 110 2/19/2020 5:12:43 PM

 www.tntextbooks.in